Why this program?

 (1) Participants are exposed to the ideals of service, volunteerism and philanthropy — core ideals of the Greek America Foundation’s mission.

-(2) Participants support our charity partners serving the most vulnerable population groups in the Greece, which has recently endured financial and humanitarian crises — not to mention the worst refugee crisis since World War II.
+(2) Participants support our charity partners serving the most vulnerable population groups in Greece, which has recently endured financial and humanitarian crises — not to mention the worst refugee crisis since World War II.

 (3) Finally, our volunteers are exposed to modern Greek life and society through unique and immersive cultural experiences.

-Summer 2022 applications closed
+Summer 2023 applications open

 Support our program